Romanian president signs bill into law to ban Huawei from 5G

-Romania's President Klaus Iohannis signed a Washington-backed bill on Friday that effectively bars China and Huawei (HWT.UL) from taking part in the development of its 5G telecommunication networks, on security concerns.
+BUCHAREST (Reuters) - Romania’s President Klaus Iohannis signed a Washington-backed bill on Friday that effectively bars China and Huawei from taking part in the development of its 5G telecommunication networks, on security concerns.

 The bill stems from a 2019 U.S.-Romania memorandum under which the two governments had said: “as part of a risk-based security approach, careful and complete evaluation of 5G vendors is necessary,” with those controlled by a foreign government and lacking a transparent ownership structure ruled out.